-Honesty, hard work and compassion are the hallmarks of our law firm.
-We strive to provide the best legal representation to Oklahoma motorcycle wreck victims while adhering to a strict code of ethics.
-At McIntyre Law, you will get the full attention of some of the top motorcycle accident attorneys in Oklahoma City, and you’ll be able to reach them whenever you need to.
+Our law firm believes in honesty, hard work, and compassion.
+We aim to provide the best legal representation for Oklahoma motorcycle wreck victims while sticking to a strict code of ethics.
+At McIntyre Law, you’ll get the full attention of some of the top motorcycle accident attorneys in Oklahoma City, and you’ll be able to reach them whenever you need to.

 - Call 911.
-Seek immediate medical attention if you suspect you or your passengers have been injured.
-Whether or not you think you or anyone else is injured or damage has been sustained, it’s crucial that a police report is on file for any motorcycle accident in Oklahoma.
-If there are witnesses, encourage them to stay at the scene until the police arrive to take their statements and contact information.
+Seek immediate medical attention if you think you or your passengers have been injured.
+Whether or not you think you or anyone else is injured or damage has been sustained, it’s very important that a police report is on file for any motorcycle accident in Oklahoma.
+If there are witnesses to the bike crash, encourage them to stay at the scene until the police arrive to take their statements and contact information.

 - Take pictures.
-If you are able to do so, take a few pictures at the scene.
-Try to show any damage to your motorcycle, as well as to other vehicles and other property damage.
+If you’re able to do so, take a few pictures at the scene.
+Try to show any damage to your motorcycle as well as to other vehicles and other property damage.
 Keep them safe in your phone or on your camera, but don’t send them to anyone until you’ve been advised to do so by your attorney.

-- Collect names, driver’s license numbers, contact information (at least a home address and phone number) and insurance information for all motorcyclists and drivers involved in the crash.
-Don’t limit yourself to those parties involved in the motorcycle accident.
+- Collect names, driver’s license numbers, contact information (at least a home address and phone number), and insurance information for all motorcyclists and drivers involved in the motorcycle crash.
+Don’t limit yourself to people involved in the motorcycle accident.
 Actively ask bystanders if they witnessed the motorcycle accident and to provide you with their version of what happened.

-- Determine if any of the drivers involved in the motorcycle accident appeared to be distracted.
-You must immediately inform the police investigating the accident whether a driver was talking on his or her cell phone, appeared to be texting and/or under the influence of alcohol or drugs.
-Distracted driving or driving under the influence are the cause of about 27% of all Oklahoma motorcycle accidents.
+- Find out if a distracted driver was involved in the motorcycle accident.
+In Oklahoma, you must immediately inform the police investigating the accident whether a driver was talking on a cell phone, appeared to be texting, and/or was possibly under the influence of alcohol or drugs.
+Distracted driving and driving under the influence cause about 27% of all Oklahoma motorcycle accidents.

-- Go to a hospital or visit your doctor immediately.
-If your motorcycle accident injuries are severe, head straight to the nearest emergency room.
-Even if you think that you’re fine, you should go to a hospital or get checked out by a doctor, regardless.
-Some head, back, neck and internal injuries from motorcycle accidents can take hours, or even days, to become apparent.
+- Go to a hospital or visit your doctor as soon as possible.
+If your injuries are severe, head straight to the nearest emergency room.
+Even if you think you’re fine, you should go to a hospital or get checked out by a doctor.
+Some head, back, neck, and internal injuries from motorcycle accidents can take hours, or even days, to become apparent.
 If you delay treatment, your insurance company could take that as a sign that your injuries are insignificant, or even that you’re making them up after the fact.
-A complete report by a medical provider immediately following an Oklahoma motorcycle accident is a crucial part of any insurance claim you might make.
+A complete report by a medical provider immediately following any motorcycle accident is a crucial part of your insurance claim.

-- Make statements about the motorcycle accidentonly to the police.
+- Make statements about your motorcycle accident only to the police.
 In the heat of the moment, your impression of what happened could be fuzzy.
-You have just experienced a trauma, and you might even be nervous enough to admit to or apologize for something that was not your fault.
-Avoid making apologies or admissions to anyone at the scene (even any other involved drivers in the motorcycle accident) except for the attending police officers.
-While you might think that you’re simply being nice and showing concern for another motorist, an apology made at the scene is admissible in court and could be evidence against you if the other party seeks to prove fault in a motorcycle wreck lawsuit.
+You have just experienced a trauma, and you might even be nervous enough to admit to or apologize for something that wasn’t your fault.
+Avoid making apologies or admissions to anyone at the scene (even any other drivers who were involved in the motorcycle accident); just tell the attending police officers what you think happened.
+While you might think you’re simply being nice and showing concern for another motorist, an apology made at the scene is admissible in court and could be evidence against you if that person seeks to prove fault in a motorcycle wreck lawsuit.

-- Call your insurance provider to have a case file created for the motorcycle accident.
-You want the insurance company to know that you were following due diligence in avoiding any delay in reporting the case.
-You will get a claim number for the date of loss and will connect with a claims adjuster who can be your point of contact for any other communication that you will do to recover medical, lost wages, property damage or other claims.
-However, if the insurer asks you to make a recorded statement about how the accident happened, we recommend that you decline until you have our lawyers present to advise.
+- Call your insurance provider to have a case file created for your motorcycle accident.
+You want the insurance company to know that you didn’t delay in reporting the case.
+You’ll get a claim number for the date of loss and will connect with a claims adjuster, who can be your point of contact as you try to recover medical costs, lost wages, compensation for property damage, or other claims.
+Note: If the insurer asks you to make a recorded statement about how the accident happened, we recommend that you decline until you have our lawyers present to advise.

 - Call McIntyre Law.
 After suffering a motorcycle crash, call McIntyre Law and discuss your case with some of the best motorcycle accident attorneys in Oklahoma City.
-We’ll walk you through every step of the process so that you avoid making statements to your insurance company that would restrict the amount of compensation that you could recover, and help you to only pay what’s fair to the other parties involved.
+We’ll walk you through every step of the process so you don’t make statements to your insurance company that would keep you from getting the compensation you deserve.
+And we’ll make sure you only pay what’s fair to the other parties involved.

 - Keep accurate records and receipts.
-If you’ve been injured in an Oklahoma motorcycle accident, you might be able to collect damages for costs associated with life activities that you’re unable to do while you’re recovering.
-Depending on the extent of your injuries, you might be able to be reimbursed for out-of-pocket expenses related to your injuries.
+If you’ve been hurt in a motorcycle accident in Oklahoma, you might be able to collect damages for costs associated with life activities that you’re unable to do while you’re recovering.
+Depending on how badly you’re injured, you might be able to get reimbursed for out-of-pocket expenses related to your injuries.
 McIntyre Law can tell you how the process works here in Oklahoma and what to do to get help with your medical bills after a motorcycle accident.

 - Avoid posting details about your motorcycle accident on social media.
-Insurance companies are known to view Facebook pages, Instagram feeds, and other social media associated with an individual’s claim.
-While you might want to let your friends and family know that you’re okay, or that you need help managing your injuries, it’s best to keep those conversations offline.
-Steer clear of sharing any detail about how the accident occurred or how your recovery is going.
+Insurance companies are known to view Facebook pages, Instagram feeds, and other social media posts about your motorcycle wreck.
+Although you might want to let your friends and family know that you’re okay, or that you need help managing your injuries, it’s best to keep those conversations offline.
+Don’t share any details about how your motorcycle accident occurred or how your recovery is going.

-Remember to never assume that the driver who hit you will admit to fault.
-You are the first line of defense in protecting yourself during the claims investigation.
-The information you garner after your accident can prove invaluable to your claim as the claims process and/or Oklahoma motorcycle accident litigation proceeds.
+Remember: Never assume that the driver who hit you will admit to fault.
+You’re the first line of defense in protecting yourself during the claims investigation.
+The information you gather after your accident will be very important as the claims process and/or motorcycle accident litigation proceeds.

 What is a contingency fee?

-When lawyers work on a contingency fee basis, like they do at McIntyre Law, they’re agreeing to accept a fixed percentage of any monetary rewards from your lawsuit to cover their legal fees.
-If there are no rewards from your motorcycle accident lawsuit, you don’t pay the lawyer.
+When lawyers work on a contingency fee basis, like they do at McIntyre Law, they’re agreeing to accept a fixed percentage of any settlement or award from your lawsuit to cover their legal fees.
+If there are no rewards from your motorcycle accident lawsuit, you don’t pay us.
 We get paid if, and only if, you do.

-What are the typical causes of Oklahoma motorcycle wrecks?
+What are the typical causes of motorcycle wrecks?

-At McIntyre Law, we have represented numerous individuals who have suffered personal injuries because of the negligence of other motorists.
+At McIntyre Law, we’ve represented lots of people who have suffered personal injuries because of the negligence of other motorists.
 Studies show that most Oklahoma motorcycle accidents occur due to the motorcycle leaving the highway.
-These accidents are typically caused by motorists who aren’t paying attention and end up forcing the motorcycle off the highway.
-We also typically see motorcycle accidents where the motorcycle wreck is the result of a motorist running a traffic control device such as a stop sign.
-We also see motorcycle wrecks where a car turns in front of an oncoming motorcycle.
-Each and every one of these types of accidents and other accidents usually result in serious injuries or even death to the motorcyclist due in part that they are typically thrown from the motorcycle.
-Learn more about motorcycle injury statistics
+TThese accidents are typically caused by motorists who aren’t paying attention and end up forcing the motorcycle off the road.
+We also see cases where the motorcycle wreck is the result of a motorist running a traffic light or stop sign.
+And there are motorcycle wrecks where a car turns in front of an oncoming motorcycle.
+These and other types of accidents usually result in serious injuries or even death to the motorcyclist.

-As Oklahoma motorcycle crash lawyers, we have represented a broad spectrum of Oklahomans injured in motorcycle wrecks.
-If you or a loved one are suffering from a traumatic brain injury or other medical complications as a result of the motorcycle crash, the attorneys at McIntyre Law have the experience that will help you get the long term care you need.
-Your motorcycle accident may have resulted in any number of personal injuries — these are the most common motorcycle accident injuries:
+Our Oklahoma City motorcycle crash lawyers have represented a whole range of Oklahomans injured in motorcycle wrecks across the state.
+If you or a loved one are suffering from a traumatic brain injury or other medical complications as a result of a motorcycle crash, attorneys at McIntyre Law have the experience to get the long-term care you need.
+The following are the most common motorcycle accident injuries: